-The process of imposing a tax lien on property in Monroe, Washington is typically fairly simple.
-The first step is for the IRS or local tax agency to determine that a person truly owes back taxes, and that it is worth the effort to impose a lien.
+The process of imposing a tax lien on property in Monroe, Georgia is usually fairly simple.
+The first step is for the IRS or local tax agency to determine that a person actually owes back taxes, and that it is worth the effort to impose a lien.

 Then, the IRS, or state tax authorities, send a "notice and demand," informing the taxpayer that they owe back taxes, and that they are required to pay their taxes within 10 days.

-How Can a Monroe, Washington Tax Lien Lawyer Help?
+How Can a Monroe, Georgia Tax Lien Lawyer Help?